 Listen, don’t let an unscriptural divorce or an unscriptural divorce and remarriage become the event that stands out as the mountaintop peak of your life.
 Once you’ve realized the sin in what you’ve done receive the 100% forgiveness that Jesus offers and START AFRESH AND ANEW RIGHT WHERE YOU ARE IN SERVICE TO HIM.

 I don’t know if you’ve heard but the Lord is running short on volunteers.
 If you want to serve Him, He will put you to work!
 Will you ever forget your bad marriage?
 No. Will you have to deal with some fallout from it as long as you live?
 Perhaps.
-But everybody has things in their past they’d like to forget, and everybody is dealing with some fallout from something.
-So give yourself fully over to Christ and get on with your life.
+But everyone has things in their past they’d like to forget, and everyone is dealing with some fallout from something.
+So, give yourself fully over to Christ and get on with your life.
 Stop living in the past.
 Realize that in Christ you really can have a joyous present and you really do have a glorious future.